 “Working with USGBC to update their scoring system was very gratifying,” continued Hirsch.
 “They are highly respected in the industry and very serious about their mission.
 It has opened the door for future projects to achieve LEED certification.
 We currently have two projects registered and expect them to achieve a minimum of LEED Silver.”

 The original goal on the Covington facility was LEED Silver.
-Thanks to the diligent efforts of Primus, United States Cold Storage and Unilever (Unilever operates the ice cream plant the cold storage facility is attached to), the team achieved LEED Gold.
+Thanks to the diligent efforts of Primus, United States Cold Storage and Unilever (Unilever operates the ice cream plant the cold storage building is attached to), the team achieved LEED Gold.
 “It is always Primus’s goal to exceed expectations,” said Hirsch.
 “It was exciting to do so for United States Cold Storage and Unilever in a such a meaningful way.”

 For more on this project, click the link below to see its case study in the Portfolio section.